tarky/tarky.github.io/_posts/2014-11-17-virtualizing-aws-opsworks-on-local-vagrant.md

 ##Procedure
 ---

-###Step 1 Making Vagrant box file with OpsWorks Agent installed
+###Step 1.
+Making Vagrant box file with OpsWorks Agent installed

 [https://github.com/wwestenbrink/vagrant-opsworks](https://github.com/wwestenbrink/vagrant-opsworks)

 Using this tool, make a box file.
 Make sure things in dependencies list are installed in your machine and proceed according to usage.

-###Step2 Make an environment which you want virtulize on  OpsWorks as usual.
+###Step 2.
+Make an environment which you want virtulize on  OpsWorks as usual.
 Get node information when setup

 Step 1 will take several tens of minutes.
 During it, make an environment on OpsWorks as usual.
 And ssh login with terminal, and get json of node information when setup with following command.